Rach-Gee/Am-I-a-Joke-to-you/README.md

 ## Usage

 Once you are on the page, select the category that peaks your interest and enjoy the jokes.
-There is added functionality for thoes of you who register and login.
+There is added functionality for those of you who register and login.
 You will be able to add categories, jokes and leave reviews.

 ## License